FedericoPonzi/Horust/README.md

 At this point, this should be considered Alpha software.

 ## Usage
-Let's go through a simple example usage.
+Let's go through a simple usage example.
 We will create a website healthchecker using horust and a python script.
-1. Create a directory: `mkdir -p /etc/horust/services`
+#### 1. Create a directory: `mkdir -p /etc/horust/services`
-2. Create your first service: `/etc/horust/services/healthchecker.toml`
+#### 2. Create your first service: `/etc/horust/services/healthchecker.toml`
 ```toml
 command = "/tmp/healthcheck.py"
 start-delay = "10s"
 [restart]
 strategy = "always"
 ```
-There are many supported properties for your service file, but they are all optional.
-This is as minimal as we can get.
+There are many [supported](https://github.com/FedericoPonzi/Horust/blob/master/DOCUMENTATION.md) properties for your service file, but only `command` is required.
 As soon as we run horust, this service will be read and the command run.
 As soon as the service is over it won't be restarted, and horust will exit.

-3. Create a new file called `healthcheck.py` and in tmp:
+#### 3. Create a new file called `healthcheck.py` and in tmp:
 ```
 #!/usr/bin/python3
 import urllib.request